jevgenimarenkov/guideliner-server/README.md

 # ![Optional Text](/src/main/resources/assets/guideliner.JPG)

-Guideliner is an open source tool for automated evaluation of WUI conformance to usability guidelines.
+Guideliner is an open source Web-based tool for automated evaluation of WUI conformance to usability guidelines.
 It concentrates on automatically evaluating of HTML-centric accessibility guidelines and guidelines covering visual characteristics of WUI.
-The main contributions of the Guideliner are the method for evaluation of visual usability guidelines of rendered WUI, and second a tool to carry out automatic evaluation of WUI and its accordance to guidelines, including automated visual evaluation.

 The Guideliner has been established in cooperation between Tallinn University of Technology (TTÜ).